juanneilson/machine-learning/projects/capstone/capstone_report.md

 ### Reflection

 An automatic classifier of rock-paper-scissor hand gesture images was created.
+The goal was to create an algorithm able to perform in a game that allows the user to play rock-paper-scissors with just the screen and a webcam as interface.

+The proposed algorithm receives color images of any size, and after preprocessing the input (resizing, rescaling), it takes features from images using the ResNet50 network implementation from Keras.
+This features are used to feed a fully connected neural network layer which classifies the input into three different categories: Rock, Paper, Scissors.

+A new database was created in order to make training and testing of the classification layer.
+Two different subjects were used to generate the testing and validation subsets, without mixing their images with the training set.
+Also a dataset from a more general hand gesture study was used to increase the number of samples used for training.
+The dataset was also augmented to generate more images.

+A simple fully connected layer was trained using RMSProp algorithm.
+Accuracy scores were calculated from several training experiments and the confusion matrix of the selected model was generated.

 The proposed algorithm still needs some performance improvements to reach benchmarking standards.
 Also needs to have better accuracy to be able to be used on a production environment.
 Nevertheless, there is the intuition that it could be possible to achieve better results by making a larger dataset.

 It is very interesting to note that to create this classifier it wasn't needed any special knowledge, like digital image processing or hand anatomy studies.
 Just the correct images were fed to a general purpose model and good results were obtained.